 player a feeling of immersion within a believable and coherent world.

-Twobit Odyssey will be a full-on puzzle platform game.
-It is based on Twobit,
+Twobit Odyssey is a full-on puzzle platform game and it is based on Twobit,

 which was released for free

 for the Gear VR on October 2016

 to test if players would enjoy the unique

 game's concept and control system.
 The game received excellent feedback and hit 70,000 downloads within

 a few months!
 It was even nominated for an award as the best VR mobile game